eugnsp/library/cpp/core_language.md

 * Conservative approach suggested by N.Josuttis:
 	* Should be added:
-		* *existing APIs*: not using the return value always is a "huge mistake"; not using the return value is a source of trouble and easily can happen;
+		* *existing APIs*: not using the return value always is a “huge mistake”; not using the return value is a source of trouble and easily can happen;
 		* *new APIs*: not using the return value is usually an error.
 	* Should not be added:
-		* *existing APIs*: not using the return value is a possible/common way of programming at least for some input; not using the return value makes no sense but doesn't hurt.
+		* *existing APIs*: not using the return value is a possible/common way of programming at least for some input; not using the return value makes no sense but doesn’t hurt.

 :link: